Its still 3.5 years away, but I want know what I might encounter if I make it to Brazil for the 2014 World Cup?

 Also - depending on whether you travel to the Amazon or not, some innoculations are usually recommended.
 Most people will need a visa to enter the country also.

 Having said all that, the power of football in Brazil is like nowhere else in the world, their team are like gods and watching football at the Maracana Stadium (once they spruce it up a bit), will be fantastic

 hi - this is difficult to answer, as it depends on what you want to do in Lima.
 TACA flies to Lima from Cuzco for about USD $70 return, so that's best option to get there.
-Depending on where you stay, hotels prices can range from budget to luxury. over 7 years ago
+Depending on where you stay, hotels prices can range from budget to luxury. almost 8 years ago